ryan-moeller/lua-httpd/README.md

 of my built flualibs and the name of my root pool ("system").
 Adjust as needed.

-A few C libraries are needed to implement the WebSocket protocol (namely libmd for SHA1, libroken for base64, and libxor for XOR unmasking).
+A few compiled modules are needed to implement the WebSocket protocol (namely libmd for SHA1, b64 for base64, and libxor for XOR unmasking).
+These modules only depend on base system libraries.

 ## Error logging